 Requirement Alternative 1 Alternative 2 Pref.
 Alternative 3 Alternative 4

-Wreckfish Permit Х Х
+Wreckfish Permit X X

-SG Unlimited Permit Х Х Х Х

-Shareholder Х Х Х
+Snapper Grouper Permit X X (Unlimited) X (Unlimited) X (Unlimited)

+Shareholder X X X

-Employee, contractor, or agent of the shareholder. Х
+Employee, contractor, or X

+agent of the shareholder.
+11

 The administrative impacts of this action are expected to be minimal and similar between Alternative 1 (No Action), Alternative 2, Preferred Alternative 3, and Alternative 4.
 The impacts will be associated with education and outreach, compliance, and law enforcement.
 In the online system, the vessel's permit holder must exactly match the shareholder account to account for harvesting rights, landings, cost recovery fees, etc. There are times when the shareholder's agent utilizes a vessel permitted to the agent and not the shareholder.
 The landings under this scenario are attributed the permit holder harvesting and are considered confidential to that permit holder.
-Under this scenario, the system would not be able to accurately account for the vessel with the wreckfish permit that is not directly permitted to the shareholder.
+Under this scenario, the system would not be able to accurately account for the vessel with the wreckfish permit that is not directly permitted to the shareholder (Alternative 1 (No Action)).

-Under Alternative 1 (No Action), the existing Catch Share Online System will have to be significantly modified to handle the shareholder's agent's ability to harvest under a vessel not permitted to the shareholder.
+Under Alternative 1 (No Action), the existing Catch Share Online System (used for the Gulf of Mexico ITQ programs) would have to be significantly modified to handle the shareholder's agent's ability to harvest under a vessel not permitted to the shareholder.
 This will add significant administrative burden and delay implementation.
-There may be a reduced administrative burden with Alternative 2 and Preferred Alternative 3 if the online ITQ system is developed under Action 2.
-The online system will be able to keep track of vessel shares amongst the active vessels (Action 2).
+While still substantial, there may be a reduced administrative burden with Alternative 2 and Preferred Alternative 3 if the online ITQ system is developed under Action 2.
+The online system will be able to keep track of shareholder landings amongst the active vessels.
 Alternative 4 and Alternative 3 would remove the requirement for a wreckfish permit thus eliminating some of the administrative burden.
 Under these alternatives, the Catch Share Online System would not require significant modifications.
 Even under Alternative 4, a vessel would still require allocation to harvest wreckfish.
 Allocation must be transferred from a wreckfish shareholder.

-The Council will need to consider some actions relating to maintenance and transferability of shares and allocation if the system moves to an electronic system.
-Therefore, Alternative 4 could function similarly in the fishery to Preferred Alternative 3 and Alternative 2 if restrictions were placed on allocation transfer (e.g., transfer of allocation only allowed to an account with shares).
+Alternative 4 could function similarly in the fishery to Preferred Alternative 3 and Alternative 2 if restrictions were placed on allocation transfer (e.g., transfer of allocation only allowed to an account with shares) (Action 9).
 This would be a more streamlined approach than using a separate permit to accomplish the same end.